PagerDuty/terraform-provider-pagerduty/website/docs/r/extension.html.markdown

 # pagerduty\_extension

-A [extension](https://v2.developer.pagerduty.com/v2/page/api-reference#!/Extensions/post_extensions) can be associated with a service.
+An [extension](https://v2.developer.pagerduty.com/v2/page/api-reference#!/Extensions/post_extensions) can be associated with a service.

 ## Example Usage